-Finally, we introduce antitrust policies by forbidding capital-good firms to exceed a given market share (75% in experiment 6.1 and 50% in experiment 6.2, Table 7): the outcome is a lower unemployment rate, smaller business cycle fluctuations and also higher GDP growth (on this point see also Fogel et al., 2008).
-Note that such a property have little to do with any static "welfare gains" - which our model does not explicitly contemplates - but rather with the multiplicity of producers, and thus of innovative search avenues, which antitrust policies safeguard32.
+What about competitive conditions?
+We introduce antitrust policies by forbidding capital-good firms to exceed a given market share (75% in experiment 5.1 and 50% in experiment 5.2, Table 7): the outcome is a lower unemployment rate, smaller business cycle fluctuations and also higher GDP growth (on this point see also Fogel et al., 2008).
+Note that such a property have little to do with any static "welfare gains"-which our model does not explicitly contemplates-but rather with the multiplicity of producers, and thus of innovative search avenues, which antitrust policies safeguard.
+33